 Since that time the company has expanded considerably.
 It produces now not only tulips, crocuses and daffodils but also hyacinths and lilies.
 The company farms some 200 hectares of bulbs each year.
 The bulbs are not only grown in the north of Holland but also in the south where the lily crop is grown and harvested.

 The facility has grown from two working warehouses to a complex of five.
 One of the main focuses lies on sustainability.
 When the bulbs are harvested the waste is recycled in a new sustainable compost area.
 This is then redistributed into the fields.
-Hulseboch Bloembollen B.V. is one of the few farms in North-Holland that has this new modern system according to RUD (Regionale Uitvoeringsdienst Noord-Holland Noord) standards.
+Hulsebosch Bloembollen B.V. is one of the few farms in North-Holland that has this new modern system according to RUD (Regionale Uitvoeringsdienst Noord-Holland Noord) standards.

 At the moment all three sons are full partners in the firm.
 With their new ideas and input they have brought the business into the 21st century using the latest technology.
-With this technology good quality bulbs are produced and delivered to clients throughout the world.
+With this technology high quality bulbs are produced and delivered to clients throughout the world.